USS De Haven (DD-727): DESOTO patrols

-De Haven was the namesake of the DESOTO patrols (DEHAVEN Special Operations off TsingtaO).
-It conducted the first patrol from 14 April 1962 to 20 April 1962 in the area focused around the Tsingtao area of the Yellow Sea.
+De Haven was the namesake of the DESOTO patrols (DEHAVEN Special Operations off QingdaO).
+It conducted the first patrol from 14 April 1962 to 20 April 1962 in the area focused around the Qingdao area of the Yellow Sea.
 The ship was instructed not to approach any Chinese-Communist-held territory, including offshore islands closer than 10 miles.

 These patrols were a response to Chinese Communist's unexpected re-definition of their territorial waters to include all waters shoreward from lines drawn tangentially to, and between, twelve mile circles drawn around their offshore islands.
 Such a declaration represented a huge expansion of their claims.
 This inhibited the lawful navigation of international waters and increased the likelihood and frequency of formal diplomatic "serious warnings" issued by Beijing when any Seventh Fleet units navigated through these areas.
 This became a situation to which Commander Seventh Fleet felt compelled to respond.

 There were three components to the purpose of these patrols.
 First, they would establish and maintain the presence of the U.S. Seventh Fleet in the international waters off the China coast and later the Vietnamese coast.
 Second, they would serve as a minor Cold War irritant to the Chinese Communists.
 Third, they would collect as much intelligence as possible during the patrols.

 This first DESOTO patrol was highly effective in evoking Chinese Communist reaction.
 For example, De Haven was shadowed by three or more Chicom vessels (Anshan-class destroyers Anshan, Changchun & Taiyuan) at one time, jamming of De Haven's communications facilities occurred and the use of deceptive pennant numbers on the shadowing vessels all contributed to the success of the intelligence effort on this mission.
 Furthermore, the Chicoms issued three "serious warnings" to De Haven for violation of territorial rights during the 7 days the mission was in progress in international waters.
 The eight subsequent patrols did not collect nearly as much intelligence as the first.

 These patrols were conducted in later years by other ships.
 These patrols and other factors eventually led to international incidents with other ships resulting in the Gulf of Tonkin incident and the Pueblo incident.